cfpb/design-system/docs/pages/links.md

               </li>
           </ul>
         variation_description: A list link is an item in a set of two or more stacked standalone links.
-Items in a link list are medium weight and have a dotted underline in their default state at larger screen width.
-At smaller screen sizes they convert to full block links with a top and bottom dotted border.
+Items in a link list are medium weight and are underlined at larger screen widths.
+At smaller screen widths, they convert to full block links with a top and bottom border.
         variation_implementation: Standalone links are used in
           [cards](https://cfpb.github.io/design-system/patterns/cards) and [info
           unit